-Bond premiums and gain/loss on refunding - Bond premiums are amortized over the life of the bonds using the straight line or the weighted average of the bonds outstanding, are recorded as an offset to the long-term debt balance in the statement of net position.
+Bond premiums and gain/loss on refunding - Bond premiums are amortized over the life of the bonds using the straight line or the weighted average of the bonds outstanding, are recorded as offset to long-term debt, and are presented in the statement of net position.
 Gains or losses on bond refunding represent the difference between reacquisition price and the carrying value of the old debt and are amortized on a straight-line basis over the applicable bond period, and are presented as deferred inflows/outflows in the statement of net position.